It’s not a new question — how does growing up with social media and the internet in your pocket affect your mental well-being?

 In other words, as media consumption increases, so will depression and anxiety.

-Martin and his team will survey up to 9,000 preteens across the United States every six months for a quarter century to assess how media use impacts them.
+Martin and his team will survey up to 9,000 preteens across the United States every six months for a quarter century.
 The survey will be given once during the school year and again over summer break.

-The survey will look beyond just the amount of time adolescents and young adults spend scrolling on Instagram though.
+The survey will look beyond the time spent scrolling on Instagram, though.
 Instead, it will look at all digital behaviors, including listening to podcasts, binge watching and music streaming.

-In addition to leading research, Martin is the Eleanor Poynter Jamison Chair in Media Ethics & Press Policy at USF St. Pete.
+In addition to leading the research, Martin is the Eleanor Poynter Jamison chair in Media Ethics & Press Policy at USF St. Petersburg.

 He said longitudinal studies, like this one, are often very expensive.

-While the research got its initial funding from an endowment for his position, they will have to continue applying for funds throughout the project.
-Martin did not say how much the initial funding was.
+While the research got its initial funding from an endowment for his position, the study will have to continue applying for funds throughout the project.
+Martin did not give the amount of the initial funding.

 He added the survey will also look at how adults become consumers and sharers of “ethically grounded news and information.”

-The biannual survey results will be released throughout the study so the community can look at the impacts of media use throughout the duration of the research.
+The biannual survey results will be released throughout the study so the community can look at the effects of social media use throughout the research.

 Preceding the lifespan study, researchers are conducting a pilot survey with around 1,500 Floridians to work out the kinks in survey questions and methodology.